mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ## Interested in Contributing to E2E Testing through Help Wanted Tickets

 1. All help wanted tickets are under [server repository's GitHub issues](https://mattermost.com/pl/help-wanted-mattermost-server).
-Look for issues with `Add E2E Tests` and `Up For Grabs` labels, and comment to let everyone know you're working on it.
+Look for issues with `Area/E2E Tests` and `Up For Grabs` labels, and comment to let everyone know you're working on it.
 2. Each ticket is filled up with specific test steps and verifications that need to be accomplished as a minimum requirement.
 Additional steps and assertions for robust test implementation are much welcome.
 3. Join our channel at [UI Test Automation](https://community.mattermost.com/core/channels/ui-test-automation) and talk to us as fellow contributors, and collaborate and learn with one another.